 There are several factors fueling this trend.
-First, the “locavore” movement of the last decade has brought attention to local, regional and seasonal food sourcing, and this has inevitably led chefs and diners to knowing more about what states and regions have the best crops and some unique dishes.
+First, the “locavore” movement of the last decade has brought attention to local, regional and seasonal food sourcing, and this has inevitably led chefs and diners to knowing more about which states and regions have the best crops and some unique dishes.
 Now, consumers are interested in seeing how even basic things, like chowder or a steak sandwich, can have different meanings from state to state and even from city to city.

-Interest in regional American food also got a boost from the way New Orleans chefs worked to retain the culinary culture and food sources of that city post-Katrina and in the aftermath of the Deepwater Horizon oil spill.
+Interest in regional American food also got a boost from the way New Orleans chefs worked to retain the culinary culture and food sources of that city post-Katrina, and in the aftermath of the Deepwater Horizon oil spill.
 These events brought attention to New Orleans and Louisiana, which rippled out to an interest in Southern cuisine, which continues to build interest throughout other regions.

-Emerging American Hot Spots
+Emerging American Hot Spots and independents

 This trend continues to build because, over the past decade, the foodservice industry has circled the globe in terms of culinary inspiration.
 Chefs and diners have learned a lot about Mediterranean, Asian and Latin cuisines.
 Now the food world is turning inward and looking at America’s rich culinary heritage.
-Often, culinary interests follow wider cultural concerns, and with a presidential election quickly approaching, the economy still in limbo and many troops returning from the Middle East, Americans are focused on domestic issues.

-Interest in the regional cuisines of the United States will most likely evolve much like interest in global cuisines, moving from broad regions to smaller areas, more refined ingredients, more specific pockets of influence and increasingly authentic ingredients.
+Interest in the regional cuisines of the United States will most likely evolve much like interest in global cuisines – moving from broad regions to smaller areas, more refined ingredients, more specific pockets of influence and increasingly authentic ingredients.
 Menus are already narrowing the focus from broader regions like the Northeast to finer points of these regions, with citations narrowing from New England to Maine to Bar Harbor, Maine.

 In Chicago, Big Jones is one of many thriving independents serving Southern food.
-The menu is “coastal southern cooking with a focus on locally grown, sustainably farmed food, and progressive American kitchen techniques.
+The menu is “coastal” Southern cooking, with a focus on locally grown, sustainably farmed food and progressive American kitchen techniques.

 Casual and Family-Midscale Dining

-In casual and family-midscale settings, some well-established brands have built their reputations on good, old comfort cooking.
-More and more, Southern accents go with the country goodness, as was seen in the chicken-waffle LTOs run both at IHOP and Shari's in 2011.
+In casual and family-midscale settings, some well-established brands have built their reputations on good old comfort cooking.
+More and more, Southern accents go with the country goodness, as was seen in the chicken-waffle LTOs run at both IHOP and Shari's in 2011.

-The casual, full-service segment is also a place where menus often cut-and-paste from a variety of global and regional influences; the trend is not to focus on one region, but rather to represent some greatest hits from across the nation (and sometimes the globe).
+The casual, full-service segment is also a place where menus often cut-and-paste from a variety of global and regional influences.
+The trend is not to focus on one region, but rather to represent some greatest hits from across the nation (and sometimes, the globe).

 Quick Serve and Fast Casual

-Quick service (QSR) and fast-casual restaurants are also borrowing an array of regional flavors to bring new interest to familiar favorites like hamburgers, sandwiches and fried chicken.
+Quick service (QSR) and fast casual restaurants are also borrowing an array of regional flavors to bring new interest to familiar favorites like hamburgers, sandwiches and fried chicken.

 Sonic has made news with its Coney and city-inspired hot dogs.
-The Chicago dog is embellished with pickles, sports peppers and celery salt, and the New York version has sauerkraut and spicy brown mustard.
+The Chicago dog is embellished with pickles, sport peppers and celery salt, and the New York version has sauerkraut and spicy brown mustard.

 Other chains adjust menus based on regional tastes.
 At Smashburger, “every Smashburger menu is specially crafted to reflect the tastes and flavors of your city or state.”
 Regional burgers include the Spicy Baja with pepper Jack cheese, guacamole, lettuce, tomato, onion, spicy chipotle mayo and fresh jalapeños on a spicy chipotle bun.

 The Windy City burger layers melted cheddar cheese, haystack onions, lettuce, tomato and Gulden’s spicy mustard on a hand-cut pretzel roll.
-Smashburger launched its sweet potato “smash fries” as a Southern regional special, but expanded them nationally based on customer demand.
+Smashburger launched its sweet potato smash fries as a Southern regional special, but expanded them nationally, based on customer demand.